HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/02-run-rpc-node.md

 docker volume rm zkverify-rpc_node-data
 ```

 It's now time to interact a bit with your node, and the best tool for achieving this is PolkadotJS.
-Open up your preferred browser and type in the search bar this URL [https://polkadot.js.org/apps/#/explorer](https://polkadot.js.org/apps/#/explorer).
+Open up your preferred browser and type in the search bar this [URL](https://polkadot.js.org/apps/#/explorer).
 Then make sure you are targeting the local node by checking through the dropdown panel in the top left corner:

 ![alt_text](./img/polkadotjs_check_network.png)